FredEkstrand/EnigmaBinaryCipher/README.md

 * Feature 2

 ## Download
-The souce code and provided DLL is written in C# and targeted for the .Net Framework 4.0 and later.
+The source code and provided DLL is written in C# and targeted for the .Net Framework 4.0 and later.
 You can download the DLL [here](https://github.com/FredEkstrand/EnigmaBinaryCipher/releases).

 ## Getting started